jcob23/medi_site_project/README.md

 ## How to use
 To use this application, you can access the web app and interact with the web interface or use the REST API.
-To Start application you can use Docker Compose and then access the site by link: http://localhost:8190/medisite/

 ## TO DO
 * Improve security